smcgann99/node-red-contrib-cosine-similarity/README.md

 Array of Vector Arrays

 - The input is an array of vector arrays.
-Each vector array is created by embedding data.

 <hr>